 4. Obergurgl (1,930-3,082m)

-It is the highest parish in Austria with broad open slopes that merit a late-season visit.
+Obergurgl, in the highest parish in Austria, with its broad open slopes merit a late-season visit.
 It is Europe’s highest traditional village and neighbouring Hochgurgl is higher still.
 If you’re looking for a pretty village with lots of snow in the resort itself, Obergurgl is one of your safest bets.

 5. Ischgl (1,377-2,872m)